5-pebbles/auxv-dot-org/pages/random_crap/ttwhy.md

 # Theming Your Linux TTY Using Kernel Arguments | TT-Why? 🖨️

 I really don't like the default theme of the Linux TTY (🤮)...
-I've seen some blog post about using terminal escape codes in `/etc/issues` and `~/.bashrc`, but this leaves the default theme around for the startup log messages.
+I've seen some blog posts about using terminal escape codes in `/etc/issues` and `~/.bashrc`, but this leaves the default theme around for the startup log messages.

 <br/>

-If only the Linux kernel developers made kernel arguments just for this...
+If only the Linux kernel developers had made some kernel arguments just for this... (they did).

 <br/>
 <details>